-Appia Energy Corp. ("Appia" or "the Company") is a listed public Company incorporated in Canada, has interests in resource properties and is in the process of determining whether its properties contain resources that are economically recoverable.
-The registered office and location of corporate records is Suite 1220, 20 Toronto Street, Toronto, Ontario.
+Appia Energy Corp. ("Appia" or "the Company") is incorporated under the Canada Business Corporations Act and is listed on the Canadian Securities Exchange (CSE: "API").
+The Company is evaluating its mineral resource properties in Ontario and Saskatchewan to determine whether the properties contain resources that are economically recoverable.
+The registered office and location of corporate records is Suite 500, 2 Toronto Street, Toronto, Ontario.

-These financial statements ("Statements") have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at September 30, 2015 the Company had no sources of operating cash flows.
+These financial statements ("Financial Statements") have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+As at September 30, 2016 the Company had no sources of operating cash flows.
 The Company will therefore require additional funding which, if not raised, would result in the curtailment of activities and project delays.
-The Company had working capital of \$112,867 as at September 30, 2015, and has incurred losses since inception, resulting in an accumulated deficit of \$9,354,314 as at September 30, 2015.
+The Company had a working capital of \$226,999 as at September 30, 2016, after providing for \$617,690 due to related parties, and has incurred losses since inception, including expenditures of \$5,589,775 for exploration and evaluation of its mineral properties, resulting in an accumulated deficit of \$9,664,385 as at September 30, 2016.
 The Company's ability to continue as a going concern is uncertain and is dependent upon its ability to continue to raise adequate financing.
-There can be no assurances that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern, and accordingly, the use of accounting principles applicable to a going concern.
-These financial statements do not reflect adjustments that would be necessary if the "going concern" assumption is not appropriate.
-If the "going concern" assumption is not appropriate, adjustments to the carrying values of the assets and liabilities, the expenses and the balance sheet classifications, which could be material, would be necessary.
+There can be no assurance that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern.
+These financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.
+If the going concern assumption is not appropriate for these financial statements, then adjustments to the carrying values of the assets and liabilities, the expenses and the balance sheet classifications, which could be material, would be necessary.

-The recoverability of expenditures on its resource properties and related deferred exploration expenditures is dependent upon the existence of resources that are economically recoverable, confirmation of the Company's ownership interests in the claims, the ability of the Company to obtain necessary financing to complete the exploration and the development of the properties, and upon future profitable production or proceeds from disposition thereof.
+The recoverability of the carrying cost of its resource properties is dependent upon the existence of resources that are economically recoverable, confirmation of the Company's ownership interests in the claims, the ability of the Company to obtain necessary financing to complete the exploration and the development of the properties, and upon future profitable production, or proceeds from the disposition of the properties.